syncfusion-content/wpf-docs/wpf/GridTreeControl/Interactive-Features.md

 Thus, the background of a grid cell can be customized.

-> Note: Level styles are the lowest in precedence, followed by column styles, and then followed by cell -specific styles set in QueryCellInfo.
+N> Level styles are the lowest in precedence, followed by column styles, and then followed by cell -specific styles set in QueryCellInfo.

 ### Customizing the ExpandCell